Heliodex/VM/Docs/start.md

 In computer science, these terms are most commonly used to signify how far abstracted away the tool is from the hardware it runs on.
 High-level tools are characterised by generalisation of problems, automatic handling of underlying system operations, portability, and reliance on low-level tools, whereas low-level tools tend to provide control over specific system details, performance, and specialisation for particular types of system.

-This diagram will be used to illustrate the relationship between high-level and low-level tools.
+The following diagram will be used to illustrate the relationship between high-level and low-level tools.
 Positions on the chart are extremely simplified and arguable, precision could be improved by adding more dimensions or factors such as complexity.

 <img src="../Assets/Level1.svg" height="350" alt="Diagram showing high-level at the top and low-level at the bottom" />